umbgtt10/fluxion/ROADMAP.md

 **Essential Features:**
 - ✅ Remove `with_fresh_timestamp` method from Timestamped trait in order to no longer be dependant on wall-clock time
 - ✅ Fixed `emit_when` operator to use correct timestamps based on triggering stream (source or filter)
-- [ ] Migrate the time operators from chrono-based timestamps to std:Duration-based timestamps in order to prepare for runtime abstraction: Chrono is no longer a dependency
+- ✅ Migrate the time operators from chrono-based timestamps to std::time::Instant-based timestamps in order to prepare for runtime abstraction: Chrono is no longer a dependency

 **Documentation:**
 - ✅ Updated legacy-integration example README to reflect new timestamp handling patterns